dbisUnibas/CS108-PET/readme.md

  - `experimental` a branch dedicated to highly experimental development.
    The application as in the state of this branch may not be fully compatible with the ones of other states.

+## Repository structure

+The repository contains the following files & folders:

+ - .gitignore   The gitignore for this repository.
+ - CS108.json   A catalogue used by FS17, cs108
+ - dev/         The development folder
+ - LICENSE.txt  The full license file
+ - process/     A folder containing additional documentation and process related files
+ - readme.md    This readme